perfana/perfana-docs/docs/testconfiguration/testconfiguration.md

 ---

-> `Service Level Indicators` works on `Workload` level, so the sidebar item is only active when you select a `System under test`, `Test environment` _and_ `Workload` in the `Test run selector`.
+> `Service Level Indicators` works on `Workload` level, so the sidebar item is only active when you select a `System under test`, `Test environment` and `Workload` in the `Test run selector`.

 ---
 There is an option to automatically assess `Service Level Indicators` after a test run finishes.
-This can act as a `quality gate` when running tests from a CI/CD pipeline.
-See [Setting up Perfana as quality gate](/docs/administration/ci-cd.html#quality-gate)
+The results can be used as a `quality gate` when running tests from a CI/CD pipeline.

 Two types of checks exist for a Service Level Indicator:
 * **Service Level Objective**: Check if the `Service Level Indicators` value is `greater than` or `smaller than` a specified value.
 An example check is "Average CPU usage should be smaller than 70%" or "Maximum throughput should be higher than 1000 (rps)"